 - Yad Mekuvenet - Free Guidance and Preparation for the National Insurance Institute's Medical Committees

-- Free Aid in Submitting Claims for Hospitalized Patients
+- Free Aid by the National Insurance Institute for Hospitalized Patients Filing Disability Claims

 - Fee Limits for Aid or Representation in Submitting and Special Services Benefit Claim